 As a crucial branch of data mining, the spatial data mining aims to extract valuable insights and knowledge from the massive spatial data.
-One significant aspect of spatial data mining is the spatial co-location pattern (SCP) mining.
-The set of all features in a given space is denoted as $F = \{f_1, f_2, \ldots, f_m\}$, and the set of all instances in the space is denoted as $I = \{e_1, e_2, \ldots, e_n\}$.
+One significant aspect of spatial data mining is the spatial colocation pattern (SCP) mining.
+The set of all features in a given space is denoted as $F = \{f_1, f_2, \ldots, f_m\}$ , and the set of all instances in the space is denoted as $I = \{e_1, e_2, \ldots, e_n\}$ .
 The SCP mining focuses on revealing the distribution rules of spatial features.
-For instance, consider the crossinteraction among various factors influencing the risk of import and export enterprises in space to derive distribution patterns among these factors [1].
-In particular, SCP mining can be used to identify spatio-temporal crime patterns with heterogeneity [2] and can also model frequently occurring events and behaviors to derive valuable information [3], while optimal cluster-based feature extraction can be used to refine the intrusion detection systems [4].
+For instance, consider the cross-interaction among various factors influencing the risk of import and export enterprises in space to derive distribution patterns among these factors (Luo et al., 2023).
+In particular, SCP mining can be used to identify spatio-temporal crime patterns with heterogeneity (Li et al., 2022) and can also model frequently occurring events and behaviors to derive valuable information (Qiu et al., 2023), while optimal cluster-based feature extraction can be used to refine the intrusion detection systems (Maheswari et al., 2023).

-Firstly, to measure the prevalence of SCPs globally, Shekhar and Huang [5] proposed a distance-based participation index (PI).
-Based on this, to mine all prevalent SCPs, Huang et al. [6] proposed a Join-based algorithm and Yoo et al. [7] proposed a Partial-join and a Joinless [8] algorithm.
+Firstly, to measure the prevalence of SCPs globally, Shekhar and Huang (2001) proposed a distance-based participation index (PI).
+Based on this, to mine all prevalent SCPs, Huang et al. (2004) proposed a Join-based algorithm and Yoo et al. (2004) proposed a Partial-join and a Joinless (Yoo & Shekhar, 2006) algorithm.
 However, these algorithms have poor scalability when processing massive data.
-To cope with this challenge, Chan et al. [9] proposed the Fraction-Score method to
+To cope with this challenge, Chan et al. (2019) proposed the Fraction-Score method to collect all possible instances based on the sharing relationship, which improved the efficiency of SCP mining.
+Hu et al. (2022) added fuzzy theory and spatial grid on this basis, which significantly facilitates the quality and efficiency of SCP mining.
+Secondly, with the concept of clustering, Huang and Zhang (2006) pioneered the introduction of a clustering-based framework for SCP mining, while Rodriguez and Laio (2014) employed a Gaussian kernel to enhance the applicability of clustering for small datasets.
+Liu et al. (2017) introduced local density variation metrics to effectively identify clustering centers.

 The SCP mining algorithms mentioned above typically adopt a global perspective, employing absolute Euclidean distance and a single threshold to measure the neighbor relationships between instances, which assume the homogeneity of the spatial feature and instance distribution.
 Nevertheless, the data distribution is heterogeneous in reality, and the neighbor relationships between instances are a relative and ambiguous concept.
 Additionally, the autocorrelation of the space always leads to more complex neighbor relationships between instances, making the PI metric they rely on can lead to ignore valuable patterns containing rare features in local regions.
-The development of the regional co-location pattern (RCP) mining is a response to this issue.
-Suppose the global area is divided into several local regions s_i (i = 1, 2, ...), and the RCP mining is performed in these regions, then the RCP can be denoted as $RCP = (pattern_r, s_i)$, where pattern_r is a subset of the set of all spatial features in the study area and denoted as $pattern_r \subseteq F$, s_i is the local regions where the pattern collect all possible instances based on the sharing relationship, which improved the efficiency of SCP mining.
-Hu et al. [10] added fuzzy theory and spatial grid on this basis, which significantly facilitates the quality and efficiency of SCP mining.
-Secondly, with the concept of clustering, Huang and Zhang [11] pioneered the introduction of a clustering-based framework for SCP mining, while Rodriguez and Laio [12] employed a Gaussian kernel to enhance the applicability of clustering for small datasets.
-Liu et al. [13] introduced local density variation metrics to effectively identify clustering centers.
+The development of the regional colocation pattern (RCP) mining is a response to this issue.
+Suppose the global area is divided into several local regions $s_i$ (i = 1, 2, ...), and the RCP mining is performed in these regions, then the RCP can be denoted as $RCP = (pattern_r, s_i)$ , where patternr is a subset of the set of all spatial features in the study area and denoted as $pattern_r \subseteq F$ , $s_i$ is the local regions where the pattern is prevalent.
+Naturally, the patterns discovered may not be globally

-2Dianchi College, China
+&lt;sup>2Dianchi College, China

-3FPT University, Vietnam
+&lt;sup>3FPT University, Vietnam